mapluisch/LLaVA-WebSocket/README.md

 ### Arguments

-Given that this project is based on LLaVA's `cli.py`, the same arguments can be specified
+Given that this project is based on LLaVA's `cli.py`, the following base arguments can be specified:
 ```
 --model-path, default="liuhaotian/llava-v1.5-13b"
 --model-base, default=None